 - Employees also have the option of contributing more than 12% if they intend to

-- The amount invested in an Employee Provident Fund is exempt from tax under Section 80C of the Income Tax Act.
+- The amount invested in an EPF is exempt from tax under Section 80C of the Income Tax Act.

 - In EPF, the amount is paid at the time of retirement or resignation, whichever occurs earlier.